First Step The Style Guide

 There is no perfect color that will be good for everything.
 Using only one color is uninteresting and the content will be ignored.

 The Color Wheel

-What I like about the color wheel is when you can drag the small circle and you will see the color change in the selected image or shape.
+What I like about a color wheel is when you drag the small circle and you will see the color change in the selected image or shape.

 The Divi Theme comes with the ability to change the Default Color Palette and is located in the Theme Options area.
 Here you can set the colors.
 When you set this Color Palette those colors will be used throughout the site.

 All colors come with a specific RGB, or CYMK, or #and a number setting.
 You can put your curser anywhere in the square and the color setting will change giving you the number of that color.

 Which font is the right font?
 There isn’t one.
 There are six-hundred Google Fonts to choose from so how do you know which one you should use.